josejuansanchez/research-notebook/structural_similarity_ssim.md

   This tool computes (**dis**)similarity between two **PNG** images using algorithms approximating human vision.
 [More info]( http://pornel.net/dssim).

 * [DSSIM C++ implementation](http://pholia.tdi.informatik.uni-frankfurt.de/~philipp/software/dssim.shtml).

+## Quality Comparison Algorithms

+Y-SSIM
+Structural Similarity algorithm [4] applied to luma channel only.
+RGB-SSIM
+Average of Structural Similarity algorithm [4] applied to R, G, and B channels.
+IW-SSIM
+Information Content Weighted Structural Similarity algorithm [5] applied to luma channel only.
+PSNR-HVS-M
+Peak Signal to Noise Ratio taking into account Contrast Sensitivity Function (CSF) and between-coefficient contrast masking of DCT basis functions [6].
+All of these algorithms compare two images and return a number indicating the degree to which the second image is similar to the first.
+In all cases, no matter what the scale, higher numbers indicate a higher degree of similarity.

+It's unclear which algorithm is best in terms of human visual perception, so we tested with four of the most respected algorithms.